Table of Contents

 Overview of Emergency Room Visit for Knee Pain

 Before going to the ER room it is important to know what to expect.
-When arriving at the urgent care facility, you will be asked to fill out forms identifying the issue that brought you into the hospital.
+When arriving at the urgent care facility, you will be asked to fill out forms identifying the issue that brought you to the hospital.
 After completing the forms you will patiently complete the rest of your wait time, prior to being treated for your injured knee.

 Then the physician will come into the room and ask more specific questions about your knee pain.
 After listening to your answers they will order tests, which may include an x-ray, MRI, or CT scan.
 The results of these tests will help the doctor determine if you need to be seen by a specialist or if you can be treated with medication and/or physical therapy.